TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 > TH: I'm having difficulty explaining cluster 4, because of the big difference between indica and glaberrima.
 The L~2~FCs of these genes are all around zero in indica, and there is a strong negative correlation with SBN.
 So we can say that they might specify SM / promote determinacy, but are being switched on later in indica.
 However, they all have positive L~2~FC in glaberrima.
 Can anyone propose a functional explanation for what these genes do?

 **Figure 5 panicle-mutants**.
-Mutants in three *AP2/EREBP*-like genes, *PLT8*, *ERF142* and *DLT*, have defects in panicle architecture compared to their background accessions.
+Mutants in two *AP2/EREBP*-like genes, *PLT8* and *ERF142*, have defects in panicle architecture compared to their background accessions.
-The *PLT8* mutant produces fewer primary branches and spikelets.
+The *PLT8* mutant produces fewer primary branches and spikelets, and the *ERF142* mutant produces fewer primary branches, secondary branches and spikelets.

-The mutants of *ERF142* and *DLT* both produce fewer primary branches, secondary branches and spikelets.
+> TH: Otho, can you use the official gene names for the figures? *PLT8* and *ERF142*.

 ## Supplementary figures

 **Figure S1 PanicleStructure**.
-Spread mature rice panicule.RL: Rachis length; PB: Primary branch; PBL: Primary branch length; PBintL: Primary branch internode length; SB, Secondary branch; SBL: Secondary branch length; SBintL: Secondary branch internode length; Sp : Spikelet.
+Spread mature rice panicle.
+RL: Rachis length; PB: Primary branch; PBL: Primary branch length; PBintL: Primary branch internode length; SB, Secondary branch; SBL: Secondary branch length; SBintL: Secondary branch internode length; Sp : Spikelet.

 **Figure S2 correlation-pbn-spn**.
 Correlation between the main panicle traits that contribute to panicle architecture diversity.